paulmach/orb/README.md

 	// Simplify the geometry now that it's in tile coordinate space. layers.Simplify(simplify.DouglasPeucker(1.0))

-	// Depending on use-case remove empty geometry, those two small to be
+	// Depending on use-case remove empty geometry, those too small to be
 	// represented in this tile space.
 	// In this case lines shorter than 1, and areas smaller than 2. layers.RemoveEmpty(1.0, 2.0)